bigeasy/cadence/pages/swipe.markdown

 functions for reuse in loops or other sub-cadences, or using a sub-cadence to sort of "pause" the control flow, execute a function, and then let Cadence continue.

+Cadence is an example of ***syntax bashing***: extending the syntax of a computer language using the existing syntax, latching onto meta-data such as type or class data.

+Unlike method-chaining or other forms of syntax-bashing, cadence users a single `step` function with which you can define asynchronous parallel operations.